rizkiarm/grid-universe/docs/reference/api.md

 - Code examples for common tasks live in the Functional API and Guides pages; this reference focuses on signatures and behavior.

-- Tip: If module headings are too large in the Table of Contents, set heading_level: 3 in mkdocs.yml under mkdocstrings options so modules render as H3 under these H2 sections.
+- Tip: If module headings are too large in the Table of Contents, set `heading_level: 3` in `mkdocs.yml` under mkdocstrings options so modules render as H3 under these H2 sections.

 ## Core

 ### State and stepping

-- grid_universe.state: Immutable State dataclass holding component stores, meta, and RNG seed.
+- `grid_universe.state`: Immutable State dataclass holding component stores, meta, and RNG seed.

-- grid_universe.step: The main reducer that applies one action and orchestrates all systems in the correct order.
+- `grid_universe.step`: The main reducer that applies one action and orchestrates all systems in the correct order.

 ::: grid_universe.state
 ::: grid_universe.step

 ### Actions and types

-- grid_universe.actions: Agent actions, including movement and non-movement (use key, pick up, wait); includes GymAction index mapping.
+- `grid_universe.actions`: Agent actions, including movement and non-movement (use key, pick up, wait); includes GymAction index mapping.

-- grid_universe.types: Core type aliases and enums used across the codebase (EntityID, MoveFn, ObjectiveFn, EffectType, EffectLimit).
+- `grid_universe.types`: Core type aliases and enums used across the codebase (`EntityID`, `MoveFn`, `ObjectiveFn`, `EffectType`, `EffectLimit`).

-- grid_universe.objectives: Built-in objective functions (default, collect, exit, unlock, push), plus a registry for selection by name.
+- `grid_universe.objectives`: Built-in objective functions (default, collect, exit, unlock, push), plus a registry for selection by name.

 ::: grid_universe.actions
 ::: grid_universe.types